Vehicle Loading Crane (CV) Licence Course

 - Their Construction Induction (Red or White) Card, if they have one (not compulsory)

-- Their completed Enrolment Form (preferably with an email address listed so we can email the required documentation for students to apply for their High Risk Licence)
+- Their completed Enrolment Form (preferably with an email address listed so we can email the required documentation to them for their High Risk Licence online application)

 - Their completed USI Authorisation Form on page 7 of the enrolment Form (only if they require All Skills to apply for their USI on their behalf) & required ID for applying for their USI